doniahusien/prayer-Assproject/README.md

 - Prayer hours and messages for Fajr, Dhuhr, Asr, Maghrib, and Isha.

 ### Code Section
+we use directive .386  because label done stored in far address so can't jmp to it
 1. **User Input Validation:**
    - Ensures the entered hour is between 01 and 24.